Connect with us

 The way your business is structured will have implications for how you’ll need to file your taxes and how much you’ll have to pay.
 Most small businesses begin as sole proprietorships.
 They’re easier to set up and require less paperwork.
 Other legal structures include a partnership, a limited liability company, a corporation, and an S Corporation.

-If you are making business below a name other than your own, you’ll need a DBA, which stands for Doing Business As.
+If you are doing business under a name other than your own, you’ll need a DBA, which stands for Doing Business As.
 Otherwise, if you’re working as an independent contractor under your name, you won’t need one.

 DBAs are usually registered through a county clerk’s office or your state government.
 The process can vary between different states, but the registration process will typically take a few minutes to complete.
 Be sure also to determine if you’ll need a tax identification number.